ayhansevimli/PythonDjangoProj001/README.md

 git clone https://github.com/ayhansevimli/PythonDjangoProj001

-* Navigate into in the python-docs-hello-world folder:
+* Navigate into in the PythonDjangoProj001 folder:

 cd PythonDjangoProj001